The Girl Who Dreamt Of Becoming A Police Officer And Not A Barbie Princess

 ‘The teachers in my TCF school were so good.
 Apart from the education they imparted, they would also teach us life skills.
 They had created this drive, this inspiration within us to study, the realization that since we traveled from so far, that we must fulfill our duty and dreams.
 We must accomplish our objectives and aims.
 Especially the principal Ms. Nuzhat Fatima.’

 Once she completed her matriculation, to her surprise and utmost delight, Samina’s eldest brother suggested that she should apply for the Punjab Police Force.
 Her father also supported the idea.
-A few friends in the village on the other hand, discouraged her and were scornful regarding her career choice.
+A few friends in the village on the other hand, discouraged her and were scornful regarding her career choice as a police officer.
 (Joining the police force, and that too, for a girl, is not really an appealing option in her society.)
 Despite the criticism, Samina went ahead and applied for the police force.
 She cleared the test and was recruited as a lady constable in the police station near Chiniot, therefore becoming the first woman from her village to join the police force.